beautybird/GateKeeper-Client-Server-Integrity-Layer/README.md

 GateKeeper – Client ↔ Server Integrity Layer

-  Stop replay, spoofing & abuse in 10 minutes.**  EdgeSecure drops a hardened Edge Function in front of your Supabase backend and gives your Flutter & iOS apps a cryptographically signed "handshake" on every request.
+  Stop replay, spoofing & abuse in 10 minutes.

+  GateKeeper drops a hardened Edge Function in front of your backend and gives your Flutter & iOS apps a cryptographically signed "handshake" on every request.